-The whole workshop was a great success...
-A vote of thanks was proposed by Ms. Neelam Kumar.
+The whole workshop was a great success.
+The student volunteers Ms. were of great help.
+A vote of thanks was proposed by Dr. Rekha Sapra .
 Refreshments were served to all the participants

-The e-certificates of participation were also issued later on.
-Information about the workshop-background-note, About AIWEFA, Programme-Schedule and resource - material received from Resource persons were distributed to all the participants before the start of the workshop.
-Expenditure statement is being given separately.
+The e-certificates of participation & appreciation were also issued later on.
+Information about the workshop-background-note, About AIWEFA, Programme-Schedule and resource -material received from Dr. Renu malaviya were distributed to all the participants before the start of the workshop.
+The information about the workshop (copies of the banner) and posters on the topic were displayed all over the college.
+Expenditure statement is given separately.

-REPORT compiled & edited by:
+REPORT compiled & edited by :

-Ms. Asha Chandra, President AIWEFA, Ms Sarla Manchanda, Vice President AIWEFA, & Mr Mithun Singh, Office Sec.
-AIWEFA,
+Ms. Asha Chandra, President AIWEFA, Ms Sarla Manchanda, Vice President AIWEFA & Mr Mithun Singh, Office Sec.
+AIWEFA.